 People with a genuine interest in country sports who may wish to develop their career in this direction by gaining an introductory qualification in gamekeeping.

 Practical instruction and talks on a wide range of game-related topics including habitat management, game and rough shooting and the role of gundogs.

 A total of nine days from October to April including an assessment in May.
-The sessions are held predominantly on Fridays, commencing this year on 25th September 2020 (TBC).
+The sessions are held predominantly on Fridays.

 How to apply